emqx/emqx-docs/en_US/getting-started/log.md

 When file logging is enabled (log.to = file or both), there will be the following files in the log directory:

-- **emqx.log.N:** log file prefixed with emqx.log, that contains all the log messages of EMQ X Broker, such as `emqx.log.1`,` emqx.log.2` ...
+- **emqx.log.N:** log file prefixed with emqx.log, that contains all the log messages of EMQX Broker, such as `emqx.log.1`,` emqx.log.2` ...
 - **emqx.log.siz and emqx.log.idx:** System files used to record log rotation information。
-- **run_erl.log:** The system file used to record startup information when starting EMQ X Broker in the background with `emqx start`.
+- **run_erl.log:** The system file used to record startup information when starting EMQX Broker in the background with `emqx start`.
-- **erlang.log.N:** log file prefixed with erlang.log, which is a copy file of the console log when EMQ X Broker is started in the background with `emqx start` , such as `erlang.log.1`,` erlang.log.2` ...
+- **erlang.log.N:** log file prefixed with erlang.log, which is a copy file of the console log when EMQX Broker is started in the background with `emqx start` , such as `erlang.log.1`,` erlang.log.2` ...

 The prefix of the log file can be modified in `emqx.conf`, the default is` emqx.log`: